ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 Setup nodejs.
 Here is a guide on how to do so. [https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager)

-After setting up node js.
-We need to create a new reactjs app.
+After setting up node js, create a new reactjs app.

 1. create a new empty folder and Open a terminal on that folder.
 2. run the command `npx create-react-app ./react-website`.
 This will create a new react app in a new directory `./react-website`
 3. run the command `npm run build`

-After that, a folder called `build` will be created on the project folder.
-This is the folder that contains the static content required to host your react app.
+After that, a folder called `build` will be created in the project folder.
+This folder contains the static content required to host the ReactJS app.

 Full Guide: [https://create-react-app.dev/docs/getting-started](https://create-react-app.dev/docs/getting-started)

 ## Setup Terraform Project

-### Terrafrom requirments
+### Terraform requirements

 ``` hcl
 /*########################################################